nationalarchives/tna-wp-dev/README.md

 - Clone the tna theme in `wp-content\themes`.
 - Login to wp-admin with username `admin`, password `admin`.
 - Go to the plugins page, and install `Advanced Custom Fields`.
+- Go to the settings > permalinks, and click `Save Changes`.